nateshmbhat/coder-chat/README.md

 + A fully featured code editor with options for theme customizations and multiple language support.
 + Live code editor supports multiple languages with syntax highlights and also supports **vim** keybindings.
 + Syncs code from various users of the app in the network updates in real time letter by letter with corresponding language highlights.
-+ Watch a user in the network code live from the shown user's list currently using app.
++ Watch a user in the network code live from the shown user's list who are using the app.